Skip to content

 docker compose up -d

-returns 404 page not found, which simply means the repository directory is empty—time to initialize it from any client.
+A 404 page not found response means the server is up but the repository directory is empty—time to initialize it from a client.

 apt update && apt install -y restic